combejuhu/number_to_word/README.md

 # number_to_word
-How to convert numbers to words
+Task - Convert numbers to words